 Winner of the Irma Black Award for Excellence in Children's Books NSTA Best STEM Book 2020, Junior Library Guild Gold

 Standard Selection, winner of several book state awards voted for by children

 I know what’s it like to receive mystifying rejection letters, to wait endlessly for a reply from publishers, to struggle through a revision and to experience the elation of getting a book deal.

 Find out how I can help you shape YOUR stories!

-I am the Regional Advisor (Co-Chair) of the British Isles Region of the Society of Children’s Book Writers and Illustrators (SCBWI), the largest professional children's writing organization in the world and provider of a variety of excellent professional development opportunities.
+I am a member of the Society of Children’s Book Writers and Illustrators (SCBWI) Advisory Council and the longstanding Regional Advisor (Co-Chair) of the British Isles Region, the largest professional children's writing organization in the world and provider of a variety of excellent professional development and networking opportunities.

 In 2018, I was awarded and MBE (Member of the Most Excellent Order of the British Empire) in recognition for my services to childrens' writers and illustrators.
 I was awarded Stephen Mooser SCBWI Member of the Year in 2019.